Imagine Lithium (CVE:ILI) Trading Down 16.7% – Here’s What Happened

 Imagine Lithium Trading Down 16.7%

-The firm has a fifty day moving average of C$0.03 and a two-hundred day moving average of C$0.02.
-The company has a market capitalization of C$8.52 million, a PE ratio of -3.00 and a beta of 0.96.
+The company has a market cap of C$8.52 million, a PE ratio of -3.00 and a beta of 0.96.
+The company has a fifty day simple moving average of C$0.03 and a two-hundred day simple moving average of C$0.02.

 Imagine Lithium Company Profile